juliajmg/phd_project/PITCHME.md

 ## Collective motion

 @ul[brighten]
-- Similar individual units that **interact** by adjusting their speed, direction of motion and distance to each other, to achieve a coherent group displacement.
+- Similar individual units that **interact**:
+  - Speed
+  - Direction of motion
+  - Distance to each other.

 - No central control: self-organization.

-- The interactions are central in order for different “phases” to emerge: disorder vs. order.
+- Local interactions cause different “phases” to emerge: disorder vs. order.

 - Observed in a wide range of biological systems.
 @ulend